Overview - ICDAR2019 Robust Reading Challenge on Large-scale Street View Text with Partial Labeling

 i) Deadline of the competition and result submission closes.

-i) Submission closes for 1 page competition report.
+i) Submission deadline for one page competition report.

 20th to 25th September